yosoufe/VAMR/README.md

 ### Exercise 4 - Simple SIFT Keypoint Detection and Matching

 - Problem statement is in `exercises/statements/Exercise 4 - simple SIFT/statement.pdf`.
-- Solution is in `exercises/exercise04.cpp`.
+- Solution is in `exercises/exercise04.cpp`. :warning: **I guess there are still some bugs in my code** :warning:, but because of lack of time and relatively good results, I would go to the next exercise for now.
+I also skipped the optional part of the exercise.
+I might come back to it later.
+The descriptor matching could be optimized later.

 ![Output](exercises/statements/outputs/ex04-simple_sift.png)